gvwilson/thirdbit/src/fiction/santas/index.md

 And they were pretty down in the mouth about it, let me tell you.
-The world needs doctors and airship pilots and what-not, but when when you've been told your whole life that you're destined for something else, well, it's hard to change direction."
+The world needs doctors and airship pilots and what-not, but when you've been told your whole life that you're destined for something else, well, it's hard to change direction."